marvin1099/BitwardenAutofiller/README.md

    ```

 4. **Bitwarden CLI:**
    Ensure the Bitwarden CLI (`bw`) is installed and accessible in your system's PATH.
+   You can also provide a custom path for the `bw` cli tool, if you don't want it in your PATH.
    You can download and install it from the [official Bitwarden CLI page](https://bitwarden.com/help/article/cli/).

 5. **Continue reading at the [Usage](#usage) section** to understand how to run the script.